lukeod/vampiresurvivors-modding/event-system.md

 ### OnlineSignals

-The OnlineSignals category is new in Unity 6000.0.36f1, containing signals for multiplayer and online functionality.
+Based on code analysis, the OnlineSignals category is new in Unity 6000.0.36f1, containing signals for multiplayer and online functionality.

 #### Blittable Signals (Structs)
 ```csharp